Auriatta/Trimwind/README.md

 # Trimwind 2015
-First game with engine prototype
+First game with engine prototype I have wrote, when I was 17/18 years old

 Samples of my code from game prototype with simple engine created in SDL 2.0.5.
-Yea, I was 16teen so..

 Gameplay
 https://www.youtube.com/watch?v=OnpoYzQyhVY&t=62s